amazingrando/blades-in-the-dark-srd-content/docs/markdown/Generic Character Playbook-active.md

 When you fill your healing clock, reduce each instance of harm on your sheet by one level, then clear the clock.
 If you have more segments to mark, they “roll over.”

+@TODO add table p99

-_Cross has two injuries: a level 3 “Shattered Right Leg” and level 1 “Battered.”
+> Cross has two injuries: a level 3 “Shattered Right Leg” and level 1 “Battered.”
 During downtime, he gets treatment from Quellyn, a witch friend of the crew’s Whisper.
 Quellyn is a competent healer, so the GM says quality 2 makes sense.
-The player rolls 2d to recover and gets a _<span class="game-term">6</span>_: three segments on the healing clock.
-He decides to spend _<span class="CharOverride-23">1 </span><span class="game-term">coin</span>_ to improve the result to a _<span class="game-term">critical</span>_ to get five segments instead.
+The player rolls 2d to recover and gets a <span class="game-term">6</span>: three segments on the healing clock.
+He decides to spend <span class="CharOverride-23">1 </span><span class="game-term">coin</span> to improve the result to a <span class="game-term">critical</span> to get five segments instead.
 Four segments fill the clock—all of Cross’s harm is reduced by one level, then he clears the clock and marks one more segment.
 His level 3 harm “Shattered Right Leg” is reduced to level 2 harm.
 His level 1 harm “Battered” is reduced to zero and goes away.
-Cross is left with one injury on his sheet: level 2 “Broken Leg.”_
+Cross is left with one injury on his sheet: level 2 “Broken Leg.”

 You may heal yourself if you have the <span class="game-term">Physicker</span> special ability, but you take 2 stress when you do so.
 You can also choose to simply tough it out and attempt to heal without any treatment—in this case, take 1 stress and roll 0d.